flyteorg/flyte/rfc/system/2633-eviction-of-cached-task-outputs.md

 ### Evicting cache of a past execution

+In addition to the cache eviction override while launching a workflow, we propose to expose the same functionality via `flyteadmin` as an extension to the existing `AdminService`:

+#### Extension of existing `flyteadmin` endpoints

+We could extend existing `flyteadmin` endpoints (and introduce some new ones) to support eviction of cached workflow/task results:

+* The [`UpdateExecution`](https://github.com/flyteorg/flyteidl/blob/ac94eb4c6ffbe17df5b146337135f59914ffe3bf/protos/flyteidl/service/admin.proto#L281) endpoints and its [`ExecutionUpdateRequest`](https://github.com/flyteorg/flyteidl/blob/e749b82a70027d3364f4e5b98ce2cfbffb4eef54/protos/flyteidl/admin/execution.proto#L351) could be extended to include an `evict_cache` flag.
+    * If the new flag is set, `UpdateExecution` would evict the cache of the referenced workflow and all of its sub-workflows/-tasks.
+    * If a [dynamic](https://github.com/flyteorg/flyteidl/blob/aded40037d1a4d2ea32c6dd18644ccf16072124f/protos/flyteidl/admin/node_execution.proto#L116) or [workflow](https://github.com/flyteorg/flyteidl/blob/aded40037d1a4d2ea32c6dd18644ccf16072124f/protos/flyteidl/admin/node_execution.proto#L108) node are encountered, `flyteadmin` would [list executions](https://github.com/flyteorg/flyteidl/blob/aded40037d1a4d2ea32c6dd18644ccf16072124f/protos/flyteidl/service/admin.proto#L343) for the node and recursively evict the cache of all child executions as well.
+    * `flyteadmin` would tolerate partial failures while evicting the cache of an execution - any errors encountered would be propagated back to the user.
+Running the eviction again would attempt to remove the remaining cached entries.
+* We further propose adding a new endpoint equivalent to `UpdateExecution` for handling tasks execution entities (e.g. `UpdateTaskExecution`), supporting the `evict_cache` flag mentioned above.
+    * The task execution would be identified using a `TaskExecutionIdentifier`.
+    * Whilst `UpdateTaskExecuion` would only contain the `evict_cache` flag at the moment, this approach would be preferred to not break convention of performing CRUD operations on the entity specified in the message name by e.g. re-using `UpdateExecution` to also handle tasks as well.

 #### Standalone `flyteadmin` endpoints

-In addition to the cache eviction override while launching a workflow, we propose to expose the same functionality via `flyteadmin` as an extension to the existing `AdminService`:
+As a (less preferred) alternative to the extension of existing functionality mentioned above, we could implement new, completely independent endpoints:

 * Similar to `GetExecutionData`, provide an endpoint such as `EvictExecutionCache`, removing all cached outputs of all tasks within the specified workflow execution.
     * The workflow execution would be identified using a `WorkflowExecutionIdentifier`.